monisha1202/Predicting-cervical-cancer-diagnosis-from-risk-factor-data-/README.md

 ## Data Acquisition

-- The dataset used in this project is the cervical cancer risk factor extracted from UCI Machine Learning Repository[@data_source]
+- The dataset used in this project is the cervical cancer risk factor extracted from UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/383/cervical+cancer+risk+factors)

 - The dataset was collected at ”Hospital Universitario de Caracas” in Caracas, Venezuela which consists of demographic information, habits, and historic medical records of 858 patients with 32 attributes and 4 target classes (Hinselmann, Schiller, Cytology and Biopsy)